7 TIPS to reduce ironing time

 1) Delicates wash is your friend.
-As soon as the load is done hang garments immediately to dry, preferably out of UV if possible.
-This technique definitely reduces ironing, in fact you’ll find many items don’t require a iron at all.
+As soon as the load is done hang garments immediately to dry, preferably out of sunlight if possible.
+This technique reduces ironing, in fact you’ll find many items don’t require ironing at all.

 Always, always hang clothes as soon as possible, whether with pegs or on hangars, whether out of the washing machine or dryer, or once ironed.